 Removal of Country Quotas will Aid Retention Efforts

-When an employer sponsors a foreign employee for permanent resident status, or a “green card,” they are showing their commitment to the long-term success of the employee.
+When an employer sponsors a foreign employee for permanent resident status or a “green card,” they are showing their commitment to the long-term success of the employee.
 For healthcare providers, the cost of the petition process is minor compared to the costs associated with onboarding a new physician and physician turnover, so most hospitals and healthcare institutions factor sponsorship through various employment-based permanent residence categories into their long-term retention strategies.

 Under the Trump Administration, priority dates for different visa categories and nationalities experienced monthly fluctuation, leaving physicians from countries such as India and China waiting for a green card for years.
-President-Elect Joe Biden’s immigration platform calls for expansion of employment-based visa programs and elimination of quotas based on nationality, which will benefit physicians and medical staff from countries with long green card backlogs.
+President-Elect Joe Biden’s immigration platform calls for the expansion of employment-based visa programs and the elimination of quotas based on nationality, which will benefit physicians and medical staff from countries with long green card backlogs.

 Expansion of Conrad 30 Program

 The Conrad Visa Waiver Program provides 30 visa waivers for each state, allowing healthcare facilities in rural and underserved areas to use healthcare immigration to hire foreign medical graduates of U.S. residency programs.
 In return for working in these medically underserved areas for three years, foreign physicians can waive the two- year Home Residency Requirement tied to the J-1 training visa.

 While the Conrad 30 Visa Waiver Program has had bipartisan support in Congress, expansion was never a priority for the Trump Administration.
 President-Elect Biden should advocate for immigration policy that provides additional visas to states that fill their quotas quickly, or creates alternate programs for physicians to stay in the United States after completing their training in U.S. medical schools.

 Return to Obama-era Policy Enforcement will Streamline Petition Adjudication